 At first, Candy ran the organization single-handedly.
 Currently, the organization consists of eleven dedicated staffers, has a presence in all 50 states and has recognized more than 10,300 scholars and installed over 270 Ben Carson Reading Rooms around the country.

-Candy and her husband have written three books together, including the New York Times bestseller, America the Beautiful: Rediscovering What Made This Nation Great, and One Nation: What We Can All Do to Save America’s Future and A More Perfect Union: What We the People Can Do to Reclaim Our Constitutional Liberties.
+Candy and her husband have written three books together, including the New York Times bestseller, America the Beautiful: Rediscovering What Made This Nation Great; One Nation: What We Can All Do to Save America’s Future and A More Perfect Union: What We the People Can Do to Reclaim Our Constitutional Liberties.
 In 2016, Candy released her solo book titled A Doctor In The House: My Life With Ben Carson.

 Candy and Ben have three sons and daughter-in-laws.
 The recent addition of grandchildren has given Candy the new name of Mumsee!